CheewyOFF/fourequalsten_hint/README.md

 ***by Cheewy***

+## Version

+New v1.0.4 Release :
+- Addition of comments :)
+- Addition of an ```example.py``` file to test all the functionnalities
+- Removal of TONS of useless code (more code deleted than comments added O_O)
+- Optimization of the calcul process

 ## Description :

 This tiny program in Python allows you to quickly and simply calculate every possible solutions to the famous *4=10* game.</br>